Elizabeth Warren kicks off presidential bid with challenge to super wealthy — and other Democrats

 “I think we need immigration laws that focus on people who pose a real threat and I don’t think moms and babies are the place that we should be spending our resources.
 Separating a momma from a baby does not make this country safer,” Warren said in an interview with CNN last summer, a message she has returned to during her time on the campaign trail.

-Two weeks ago, Warren added more meat to her platform, introducing a new “wealth tax” on Americans with assets valued at $50 million or more.
+Two weeks ago, Warren added more meat to her platform, which already includes a suite of anti-corruption proposals — on Saturday she called it “a cancer on our democracy” — introducing a new “wealth tax” on Americans with assets valued at $50 million or more.

 The plan, according to documents provided by the campaign, would impose a 2% tax on Americans whose net worth exceeds $50 million.
 Billionaires would pay an additional 1%.
 Viewed alongside a new proposal from Sanders to hike the estate tax, Warren has positioned herself at the center of the progressive push to reduce corporate influence in Washington and economic inequality across the country.